 There’s also no note-detection step to register your keyboard’s size (number of notes).

-We will take a closer look at each aspect of the interface, from design to the lesson interface, and we’ll cover both the desktop and app versions.
+I will take a closer look at each aspect of the interface, from design to the lesson interface, and I’ll cover both the desktop and app versions.

 If you look at the Courses screen (below), you’ll see that everything is on one page, and there’s no additional menu diving.

 I love the layout because it’s simple enough for kids and beginners and not tedious, so it won’t frustrate more experienced users.

 Also, it’s not too unlike a layout you’d expect from any popular streaming service, so it shouldn’t be too unfamiliar to new users.